phptuts/fastled-animator/README.md

 # FastLED Animator

 My mission is to empower noncoders to make art with RGB-led light strips.
 Not knowing how to code should not stop you from creating.
-I want to enable artists, hobbyists,s and the curious to build amazing things.
+I want to enable artists, hobbyists, and the curious to build amazing things.
 If you have any feedback or use cases, please email me at glaserpower [] gmail.com.

 ## Thank You